AbhiramK01/RFID_Student_Wallet/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the terms of the [MIT License](https://github.com/your-username/your-repo/blob/main/LICENSE).

 ---